OpenBB-finance/OpenBB/gamestonk_terminal/prediction_techniques/VALIDATE-NN-model.md

 # Validate/Tweaking Neural Network Model

+Note: Modeling a NN this way is intended for learning (fun some may say), a user guest or YOLOing on GME may be more accurate - No financial advisor tho.

 1. **Select the stock that you want to attempt to predict share price**
 ```
 load MSFT